-Before you begin to set up your change data capture ensure that the DB2 is set up to handle a change data capture.
-For information on how this is done see these topics.
+Before you begin to set up your change data capture make sure that the VSAM database is set up to handle a change data capture.
+For information on how this is done, see Managing the CICS User Journal (VSAM CICS Only).